 While late payment fees will be waived, there is no extension on DPP / TMS payment due dates.

 The NYU COVID-19 Relief Grant will be paid directly to you.
-Students who are enrolled in direct deposit of refunds will receive the grant within 3 business days of the processing of the grant.
-Students not enrolled in direct deposit of refunds, will have a check mailed to their Permanent Address in Albert.
-Please be sure that your Permanent Address is up to date.
+Students who are enrolled in direct deposit of refunds will receive the grant within three business days of the processing of the grant.
+Students not enrolled in direct deposit of refunds will have a check mailed to their permanent address in Albert.
+Please be sure that your permanent address is up to date.

 NYU COVID-19 Relief Grant will not be applied towards any outstanding balances.

 Yes.
 Recognizing the particular challenge of carrying on doctoral level dissertation research against the backdrop of COVID-19, NYU is working with schools to provide an exceptional extension to the timeline for degree completion for doctoral students at that stage of their studies.
 In addition, the University is working to develop additional stipend support to complete dissertation-related research where appropriate, though this effort will take some time—perhaps 60 days from mid-April—to conclude.

 Yes.
 All graduate students are eligible for the emergency assistance the University has been providing; nearly 1/3 of the $4 million provided to 8,500 students from late-March to mid-April went to graduate students.